To Home Page

 In particular, Dawkins is seeking to discourage belief in the Judeo-Christian God, the God of the Bible.
 If the God of the Bible exists, then there are three great realms of reality:

 1. The eternal realm of light where God dwells.
-This is mentioned in I Timothy 6:16:
+This is mentioned in I Timothy and Isaiah:

 2. God, who in relation to His creation is omnipotent, omniscient, and omnipresent [and in relation to the eternal realm in which He dwells, since Christ is called the Father of Eternity in Isaiah 9:6].
 The New Testament reveals in I Corinthians 2:10 that the mind of God the Father is so great that God the Spirit must search it out [the searches probably take place instantaneously]: